christensenacademy/christensen-academy/modules/beginning-java/challenges/conversion.md

 Your program must prompt the user to enter a value, then perform the conversion on the value the user entered and print out the result.

-**Note:** Stay away from simple conversions involving SI units.
-For example, converting from centimeters to meters is too easy.
-All you have to do is divide by 100.

 **Note:** Beware of the effects of truncation if integer division is involved.

 ###Example